What is Dexycu and how is it used?

 The following adverse reactions are described elsewhere in the labeling:

-- Increase in Intraocular Pressure [see WARNING AND PRECAUTIONS]
+- Increase in Intraocular Pressure [see WARNINGS AND PRECAUTIONS]

 Clinical Trials Experience